 This page is to try and assist legal practitioners briefing me.

-I accept Legal Aid briefs in the Federal Circuit and Family Court only.
-Please let me know at the time of briefing.
-I’m very fond of ICL matters.
+I accept a limited number of Legal Aid briefs in the Federal Circuit and Family Court only.
+Please enquire at the time of briefing.
+I am, however, very fond of ICL matters.

 At your request.
 It is usual for me to meet with legally-aided clients at court between 9:00 and 9:30am on the morning of a hearing if no other arrangements have been made.